Businesses happy that Covid traffic lights are being turned off

 White said the industry would be hopeful for its best summer since 2019.

-Meanwhile, the hospitality industry supported the announcement of a public holiday to mark the passing of the Queen.
+Meanwhile, the hospitality industry in general supported the announcement of a public holiday to mark the passing of the Queen, but the Restaurant Association came out against it.

+"While most in hospitality are joining the world in mourning Queen Elizabeth II, another public holiday represents an additional cost to an industry on its knees after two years of subdued trading owing to Covid responses including lockdowns, guest restrictions and other limitations," said Marisa Bidois, CEO of the Restaurant Association.

+"This period has seen forced closures, increased regulatory compliance costs and rising minimum wages, struggles securing and retaining local staff, and difficulties hiring and employing immigrants.

+"Already, 2022 has seen the introduction of Matariki as a new public holiday, bringing the total number of statutory days off to 12.
+Every public holiday presents challenges for hospitality businesses, often exacerbating staff shortages, driving up wage bills and other costs, and potentially interfering with regular trade."

+Julie White, chief executive of Hospitality New Zealand, said it was now up to individual businesses to decide whether or not to open on the day.

-"It's a good thing we are able to acknowledge, as a country, the Queen's exemplary service to New Zealand during the 70 years of her reign," says White.
+"It's a good thing we are able to acknowledge, as a country, the Queen's exemplary service to New Zealand during the 70 years of her reign," White said.

 "We know every public holiday comes at a cost for hospitality and accommodation businesses due to having to pay penalty rates, but we believe this one-off day is worth it.